lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

     CERT-KEY-USAGE { keyEncipherment }
     --- PRIVATE-KEY no ASN.1 wrapping --
     }

+    ML-KEM-PublicKey ::= OCTET STRING

+    ML-KEM-PrivateKey ::= OCTET STRING
 ~~~

+No additional encoding of the ML-KEM public key value is applied in
+the SubjectPublicKeyInfo field of an X.509 certificate {{RFC5280}}.
+However, whenever the ML-KEM public key value appears outside of a
+certificate, it MAY be encoded as an OCTET STRING.

+No additional encoding of the ML-KEM private key value is applied in
+the PrivateKeyInfo field of an Asymmetric Key Package {{RFC5958}}.
+However, whenever the ML-KEM private key value appears outside of a
+Asymmetric Key Package, it MAY be encoded as an OCTET STRING.

 <aside markdown="block">
   NOTE: As noted in Section 3, the values for these object identifers